tlam7497/CapstoneProject/demo_project/README.md

 ## Datasets

 There are 4 datasets for our project: Goodreads metadata, Goodreads reviews, Amazon metadata, Amazon reviews.
-We did not choose to upload the reviews datasets but instead chose to upload the LDA dataset extracted from the reviews datasets since we did not use the reviews datasets for anything else.
+We also uploaded the LDA dataset extracted from the reviews datasets.
 Since the files are too large and take too long to run, we have created a sample dataset of them and uploaded under the following names:
 - ```gr_metadata_sample.csv```: contains a subset of the Goodreads metadata dataset (5k rows)
    - rows = books uniquely identified by ASIN
    - columns = metadata attributes such as number of ratings, number of reviews, genres, etc.